Skip to content

 from kima.examples.GaiaBH3 import Gaia_astrometry_BH3_datafile, Gaia_RVs_BH3_datafile

-Let's load the model and check the reference epoch being used for the astrometry: we use the reference epoch for Gaia DR4, 2457936.875, but notice that we subtract 2400000 from the times (in the end this is just to make plots more legible).
+Let's load the model and check the reference epoch being used for the astrometry: we use the reference epoch for Gaia DR4, 2457936.875, but notice that here we have subtracted 2400000 from the times.
+This is just to make plots more legible, but there is also the option within the plot functions to do this later.

 model = GAIA_free(run=False)